First Americans Museum

 The First Americans Museum (FAM) is a museum in Oklahoma City, Oklahoma, U.S. It was previously known as the American Indian Cultural Center and Museum.
 It officially opened on September 18, 2021.

 Background

+The idea for a museum celebrating Oklahoma’s Indigenous inhabitants arose from the state’s 1989 celebration of the land run.
 The center was initiated in the 1990s and previously was named the American Indian Cultural Center and Museum.

-Construction began in 2006, was interrupted in 2012 when state funding ran out, but resumed in 2019, after the responsibility for the museum was transferred from the State of Oklahoma to Oklahoma City.
+Construction began in 2006, was interrupted in 2012 when state funding ran out, but resumed in 2019, after the responsibility for the museum was transferred from the State of Oklahoma to Oklahoma City along with financial assistance from a Chickasaw Nation subsidiary, the American Indian Cultural Center Foundation, and numerous donors.

 Mission

 The mission of First Americans Museum is, "To serve as a dynamic center promoting awareness and educating the broader public about the unique cultures, diversity, history, contributions, and resilience of the First American Nations in Oklahoma today."

 Staff

-The FAM's executive director is James Pepper Henry (Kaw/Muscogee).
+As of July 2024, Dr. Kelli Mosteller (Citizen Potawatomi Nation) is the new Executive Director and CEO, replacing James Pepper Henry (Kaw/Muscogee).
 Deputy director is Shoshana Wasserman (Thlopthlocco Muscogee).
-Chief curator is Heather Ahtone (Choctaw/Chickasaw).
+Chief curator is heather ahtone (Choctaw/Chickasaw).
 Loretta Barrett Oden (Potawatomi) is a culinary architect in the museum's on-site Thirty Nine Restaurant.
+Greg Wadley (Choctaw Nation) is chair of the FAM Board of Directors.